Significance of Low-level Controller for String Stability under Adaptive Cruise Control: Experiments and results

 \subsubsection{Feedforward gain}

-In a PIF controller, the feedforward term is $K_f \cdot a_{pid}$.
-Overall P works to reduce speed error and feedforward (F) gain is directly giving acceleration command, thus F gain is usually set as 1 and dominates the control input among the three gains in PIF controller.
-In simulation we run the MPC+PIF loop and conducted a comparison between a default and doubled F gain, as shown in Fig.\ref{F-gain-impact}.
+In a PIF controller, the feedforward term is $k_f \cdot a_{\text{pid}}$.
+While the P and I term would wait for the error to accumulate first and then reduce it, the F term is able to generate an appropriate response in advance by incorporating the predicted acceleration, i.e. $k_f \cdot a_{\text{pid}}$, where the F gain $k_f$ is usually set to 1.
+The feedforward term delivers the response without the feedback errors, which usually prevails among the three control sources in the PIF controller.

-The comparison results suggest that tuning up the F gain can also make the low-level controller faster, see Fig.\ref{F-gain-impact}(b) and (d), which improves the SS; see Fig.\ref{F-gain-impact} (a) and (c).
-We also observed that P and I terms can sometimes be contrary to the F term because $a_{pid}$ and $e = v_{pid}-v_{ego}$ can have different signs.
-Notice that although $2 K_f$ brings better SS, the controller is over fast since it creates oscillations in steady state.
-Thus, a proper F gain for preventing over-sensitive to small errors is also necessary.
+In simulation we run the MPC+PIF loop and conducted a comparison between a default and doubled (2.0) F gain.
+The results are shown in Fig.\ref{F-gain-impact}.
+The comparison results suggest that tuning up the F gain can also make the low-level controller faster (see Fig.\ref{F-gain-impact}(b) and (d)), which improves the SS (see Fig.\ref{F-gain-impact}(a) and (c)).
+We also observed that P and I terms can sometimes be contrary to the F control because $a_{\text{pid}}$ and $e = v_{\text{pid}}-v_{\text{ego}}$ can have different signs.
+Note that although a large F gain, such as $2 k_f^0$, brings better SS, the controller exhibits undesired oscillations at the steady state.
+Thus, it is suggested to gradually increase F gain with more caution to ensure the controller stability.

-To sum up, for the impact of control gains on the SS, we verify the similar conclusion for either the P or F gain with respect to PI/PIF controller.
-Also we displayed the negative impact of integral windup.